rokde/laravel-subscription-manager/README.md

 php artisan vendor:publish --provider="Rokde\SubscriptionManager\SubscriptionManagerServiceProvider" --tag="laravel-subscription-manager-config"
 ```

+You can configure the following parts (documentation is inside the shipped configuration file):
+- middleware

 ## Usage

 If your subsciption subscribables are your users, then you have to do the following: